roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Observability/Monitoring management/Monitor application performance.md

     **Note:** The PHP application monitoring feature is in public preview and free of charge.

 [ARMS](/intl.en-US/Product Overview/What is ARMS?.md) is an application performance management \(APM\) service of Alibaba Cloud.
-After you install the ARMS application monitoring agent in an ACK cluster, you can use ARMS to monitor Java applications in the cluster without coding.
+After you install the ARMS application monitoring agent in an ACK cluster, you can use ARMS to monitor Java applications in the cluster without code modifications.
 ARMS allows you to quickly locate abnormal and slow transactions, reproduce the parameters of API calls, detect memory leaks, and discover system bottlenecks.
-This significantly improves the efficiency to diagnose and troubleshoot application issues.
+This significantly improves the efficiency of diagnosing and troubleshooting application issues.
 For more information, see [Overview](/intl.en-US/Application Monitoring/Overview.md).

 ## Install the ARMS application monitoring agent